Visual Arts Artist-Run Centres and Organizations: Operating

 Until this program opens in Nova, the Ontario Arts Council’s online granting system, program information may change.
 This includes deadline dates and specific information on eligibility.
 Be sure to visit this page after the program opens in Nova, but before starting your application.

 The program supports the ongoing operations of not-for-profit, professional visual arts organizations in Ontario.

 The program’s priority is to support visual arts organizations and artist-run centres that demonstrate a consistent commitment to Ontario’s professional artists, including the payment of exhibition and other professional fees, and to their role in the visual arts and/or craft infrastructure and the region.

-- In 2022 this program is in year 2 of a three-year cycle and is accepting new applicants.
+- In 2023 this program is in year 3 of a three-year cycle.

 - Applications are available in Nova about two months before the deadline.

 - Financial and statistical reports must be submitted through Canadian Arts Data / Données sur les arts au Canada (CADAC) before the deadline.

 - Grant notification will be available about five months after the deadline.